 Social Protection Measures

-The weekly threshold for the higher rate of employer PRSI under Class A will increase from €395 to €398 in line with the increase in the national minimum wage.
+The weekly threshold for the higher rate of employer PRSI will be increased from €398 to €410.
 This will ensure that an employer will pay the reduced rate of employer PRSI of 8.8% in respect of an employee working a 39 hour week who is paid the national minimum wage.

 Social Welfare Payments

 All weekly social welfare payments will increase by €5 with effect from January 2022 with a proportionate increase for qualified adult dependants (i.e. State Pension will increase from €248.30 to €253.30; Maternity Benefit, Parent’s Benefit and Paternity Benefit will increase from €245 to €250; while Illness Benefit and Jobseeker’s Benefit will increase from €203 to €208 per week).

 The rate payable for a qualified child will be increased from €38 to €40 per week for children under 12, and from €45 to €48 per week for children aged 12 and over, from January 2022.

 A Christmas bonus of 100% of an individual’s weekly payment will be paid in December to recipients of long-term Social Welfare payments, to include those in receipt of PUP payments.

 The Living Alone Allowance of €19 will be increased by €3 to €22 from January 2022.

 The Weekly Fuel Allowance of €28 will be increased by €5 per week from €28 to €33.
 While the increase applies from midnight on 12th October 2021, it is likely that recipients will not receive payment for same until November.